starto/ydk-gen/sdk/python/core/docsgen/getting_started.rst

     sudo make install
     cd -

 **Note:** There is an open issue with gRPC on Centos/Fedora which requires an extra step before running any YDK gNMI app.
-See `this issue <https://github.com/grpc/grpc/issues/10942#issuecomment-312565041>`_ for details.
+See `this issue on GRPC GitHub <https://github.com/grpc/grpc/issues/10942#issuecomment-312565041>`_ for details.

 .. code-block:: sh